clairejyzhang/claire.com/posts-learning/05-ems.md

 ### How to build a culture of feedback

 Many patients are unwilling to give feedback to EMTs even if they're in pain, because they don't want to seem 'difficult.'
-I learned to proactively ask for patient feedback, evangelizing patient interaction as a two-way conversation rather than a one-sided interaction from the start.
+I learned to proactively ask for patient feedback, evangelizing patient interaction from the start as a two-way conversation rather than a one-sided interaction.
 I also gave and received feedback from the rest of the crew in scrum-like debriefs after each call where we reflected on what went well, what could have gone better, and our goals for next time.